GencoreOperative/AutoPiBakery/README.md

 # AutoPiBakery

 A Docker project which aims to make creating a Raspberry Pi project simple.
 When working with a Raspberry Pi project, one of the challenges is locating the base image, configuring it on the device, and installing your project code.
-This project helps mix these ingredients together in one single command.
+This project helps mix these ingredients together into a single command.

 The motivation behind this project is to take some of the repetition out of the process of making a Raspberry Pi project.
-Typically as engineers we are familiar with automating many stages of development.
+Typically as engineers, we are familiar with automating many stages of development.
 Creating the artifact to deploy to the Raspberry Pi should be no different in this regard.

 # Acknowledgement